agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 The PSRL agent is simple to implement in our framework.
 The Bayesian belief-updating re-uses code from the POMDP agent: $$R$$ and $$T$$ are treated as latent state and are observed every state transition.
 Computing the optimal policy for a sampled $$R$$ and $$T$$ is equivalent to planning in an MDP and we can re-use our MDP agent code.

 We run the PSRL agent on Gridworld.
 The agent knows $$T$$ but does not know $$R$$.
 Reward is known to be zero everywhere but a single cell of the grid.
-The actual MDP is shown in Figure 1 (below):
+The actual MDP is shown in Figure 1, where the time-horizon is 8 steps.
+The true reward function is specified by the variable `trueLatentReward` (where the order of the rows is the inverse of the displayed grid).
+The displays shows the agent's trajectory on each episode (where the number of episodes is set to 10).

 <img src="/assets/img/3d-gridworld.png" alt="gridworld ground-truth" style="width: 500px;"/>

+**Figure 1: True latent reward for Gridworld below.
+Agent receives reward 1 in the cell marked "G" and zero elsewhere.**

 <!--
 TODOS: <br>